-The thank you page is the perfect place to introduce your audience to other products you have since you’ve already captured their attention.
-This could be another CTA asking them to share your content they just signed up for, subscribe to your blog, sign up for your newsletter, attend a live training webinar or even give them a bonus piece of content (they’ll love you for it).
+The Thank You page is the perfect place to introduce your audience to other products you have since you’ve already captured their attention.
+This could be another CTA asking them to share the content they just signed up for, subscribe to your blog, sign up for your newsletter, attend a live training webinar or even give them a bonus piece of content.

-To keep it as simple, we’re going to discuss a couple elements to consider when thinking about colors for your landing page design (and brand).
+To keep it as simple, we’re going to discuss a few elements to consider when thinking about colors for your landing page design (and brand).

 Every color has psychological implications associated with it.
-CrazyEgg states that “psychologists have suggested that color impression can account for 60% of the acceptance or rejection of a project or service.”
-That’s a pretty steep number.
 When choosing your landing page color palette, consider what characteristics you want your brand to portray.

 Colors have meaning

-Pick colors that are associated the characteristics you want to exude.
+Pick colors that are associated with the characteristics you want to exude.
 If you want to portray luxury and trust, blue and black would be good options.
-If you want hint at optimism and health, yellow and green would be great options.
+If you want to hint at optimism and health, use yellow and green.

-It’s the great marketer debate: Does color affect conversion in terms of landing page design?
-As we mentioned above in the CTA section, it’s contrast that’s important.
-When two complementary colors are placed next to each other, their contrast is the strongest (and actually makes the colors appear brighter).
+Contrast is important.
+When two complementary colors are placed next to each other, their contrast is the strongest, and actually makes the colors appear brighter.

-When choosing the palette for your site, make sure to include a color that is complementary to the main color of your page.
+When choosing the palette for your site, make sure to include a color complementary to your page’s main color.

 Here are some sites for palette inspiration:

 Make sure the colors that you pick are readable.
 You don’t want a green background with blue text.
-A helpful hint is to use a light colored background with dark colored text.
+A helpful hint is to use a light background with dark text.